advaithrai/newFlixster/README.md

 ### Description

 Android application that calls a movie db API to display a list of current movies in theatres.
-The application haas the following functionalities:
+The application has the following functionalities: